jbequ5/Enigma-Machine-Miner/SYNAPSE-Deep-Dive.md

 Self-improvement is strictly controlled.
 Human review gates are required for any major change.
 All proposals, applied tweaks, and their measured outcomes are logged and reversible.
 Tiered access and selective encryption ensure high-value artifacts stay protected.
 Fragment-level encryption keys are derived directly from contribution proof, so only qualifying contributors can decrypt them.
 There is no open leakage — the system is designed to keep intelligence inside the community while rewarding honest participation.

-## Integration with Other Layers
+## Integration with Other Subsystems

-- **With Solving Strategy Layer**: Reads ranked fragments and writes improved artifacts back.
+- **With Strategy Subsystem**: Reads ranked fragments and writes improved artifacts back.
-- **With Enigma Machine**: Supplies strategies, contract templates, and co-pilot suggestions; receives fresh fragments.
-Every participating EM loads the latest distilled global scoring approximation at startup and begins with those weights.
+- **With Solve Subsystem**: Receives fresh fragments from Enigma Machine runs.
+Every participating EM loads the latest distilled global scoring approximation at startup.
-- **With Economic Layer**: Supplies the strongest patterns and proposals for monetization through the Sage Marketplace.
+- **With Economic Subsystem**: Supplies the strongest patterns and proposals for monetization and upgrade.
+- **With Training Subsystem**: Uses the curated dataset to drive the meta-RL loop and neural net updates.
+- **With Defense Subsystem**: Uses adversarial examples to harden the system and improve calibration.

 ## Planned Evolution – Enigma Models

-Once all three layers are working and stable, and Synapse has demonstrated consistent confidence through its meta-RL improvement loop, the accumulated high-signal trajectories and self-audit outcomes will be distilled into specialized Enigma models.
-These models will be smaller and smarter for this class of verifiable solving problems and designed to run locally on modest hardware.
+Once the subsystems are stable and Synapse has demonstrated consistent confidence through its meta-RL improvement loop, the accumulated high-signal trajectories and self-audit outcomes will be distilled into specialized Enigma models.
+These models will be smaller, smarter, and optimized for verifiable solving problems, designed to run locally on modest hardware.

 The flywheel accelerates dramatically at this stage: better fragment scoring and training-utility prediction produce cleaner, higher-quality training data, which produces stronger Enigma models, which produce even richer fragments and faster intelligence growth across the entire system.
 As the models improve, contribution grows, eventually reaching far more people and continuously democratizing access to state-of-the-art solving intelligence.